ffalt/aufschreib/README.md

 `node "1 prepare.js"`

-if you use longifylinks, a file **"urls.json"** with the expanded urls will be created
+if you use longifylinks, a file **"urls.json"** with the expanded urls will be created and used

 if you use mysql, tables are created and data is filled